Beating the Harmonic lower bound for online bin packing: Post-processing

-To begin with, we simply remove any bins with provisionally colored items.
-By Theorem \ref{thm:prov-ub}, there are at most $\sum_{i=1}^N 5/\redfrac_i$ bins with such items, which is a constant.
-We also remove (at most $N$) partially filled pure blue bins.
+To begin with, we remove the at most $\sum_{i: \redfrac_i>0} 1/\redfrac_i$ bins with unmarked medium items (Corollary \ref{cor:uncolored}), but not the bonus items.
+We also remove (at most $\rTypes-1$) blue-open pure blue bins, as well as the single bin with items of type $\rTypes$ of total size at most $1-\eps$, if it exists (see Property \ref{prop:nextfit}).
 Additionally, we remove any bins with a \emph{single} blue $\N$- or $\R$-item, as well as all bins that were assigned to $\N$ and $\R$ at the same time as such bins (i.e., during one execution of lines \ref{mark:newblue2} or \ref{mark:newind1} of {\MarkItems}).
-This is at most $\sum_{i=1}^N 2/\redfrac_i$ bins by Lemmas \ref{lem:alphanone} and \ref{lem:alphablue}, which is a constant.
-Therefore we remove at most a constant number of items in this step.
-We now have the following lemma.
+This is at most $\sum_{i: \redfrac_i>0} (1+1/\redfrac_i)$ bins by Lemma \ref{lem:marksNR}.
+Overall we have removed at most a constant number of bins so far.
+The packing now has the following property.
+This and subsequent Packing Properties will continue to hold during post-processing and will be the basis of our proof of the competitive ratio.